webplatform/docs/css/properties/list-style-type/index.md

 |LiveURL=http://code.webplatform.org/gist/5597602
 }}{{Single Example
 |Language=CSS
-|Description=If the left padding of a line item is set to 0 and the list has list-style-position: outside; (which is the default) the list-item markers will not show.
+|Description=If the left padding of a line item is set to 0 and the list has <code>list-style-position: outside;</code> (which is the default) the list-item markers will not show.
 |Code=/*
 If the left padding is set to 0 the list-item markers do not show This happens only if the list-style-position is set on outside (which is the default)